openvocab/loomio-api-proposal/README.md

 If integrations form a key part of your app's value propositon then outsourcing this to a contracted service may put your team at a disadvantage later on.

+---
 ###Open Vocab

 Open Vocab is more commonly known as [Semantic Interoperability](http://en.wikipedia.org/wiki/Semantic_interoperability).
-For this strategy app developers agree to use a common, open vocabulary* in their API's.
+Here, developers agree to use a common, open vocabulary* in their API's.

-For example, the OpenVocab team has specified the same User concept decribed above as a [Person](https://github.com/openvocab/person/blob/master/index.js) with the following properties:
+To illustrate, the OpenVocab team has specified the same User concept decribed above as a [Person](https://github.com/openvocab/person/blob/master/index.js) with the following properties:
 ```
 name:
 handle: